CaninoDev/plenary.nvim/README.md

 Note that this library is useless outside of Neovim since it requires Neovim functions.
 It should be usable with any recent version of Neovim though.

 At the moment, it is very much in pre-alpha :smile: Expect changes to the way some functions are structured.
-I'm hoping to finish some document generators to provide better documentation for people to use and consume and then at some point we'll stabilize on a few more stable APIs.
+I'm hoping to finish some document generators to provide better documentation for people to use and consume.
+At some point we'll stabilize on a few more stable APIs.

 ## Installation